Rostbif/GameManager/nodejs-app/README.md

    run rs.initiate() manually to initiate the replicaSet

-   // config the replicaSet to support the way you access it (mongo:27017 from the container and localhost:27017 from the host machine) var config = rs.conf();
+   // config the replicaSet to support the way you access it (mongo:27017 from the container and localhost:27017 from the host machine)

+   // for Docker environment
+   var config = rs.conf();
    // Modify the configuration as needed config.members[0].host = "mongo:27017";
    // Apply the new configuration rs.reconfig(config, { force: true });

+   //
+   // for local environment
    var config = rs.conf();
    // Modify the configuration as needed config.members[0].host = "localhost:27017";
    // Apply the new configuration rs.reconfig(config, { force: true });

+   ** Run rs.status() to make sure the change was applied **

    also you should create a userdb database (Command: use userDb) in mongo in case it doesn't exist (or should implement it in the docker-compose file)